cltl/multilingual-finegrained-entity-typing/README.md

 In Processing, you find the scripts and instructions to generate the training and test datasets

 In Experiments, you find the scripts and setup of the Dutch and Spanish experiments

+In test, you find test files for Spanish and Dutch to check whether everything is installed properly.

 NAFwrapper_file.py and NAFwrapper_batch.py to annotate NAF documents that already contain recognised entities with finegrained entity type information.